artemkv/frontend_guidelines/README.md

 In other words, your state tree will never get more complex than a UI at any single point in time during the application execution, which is the right level of complexity.

+### Note on prop drilling

+Prop drilling problem is not unique to UI components, it often manifests itself in the OOD.
+I personally see many advantages in passing every piece of data explicitly, as this makes dependencies very obvious.
+But I certainly understand how this can become tedious.

+Before you resort to using some techniques like [React Context](https://react.dev/learn/passing-data-deeply-with-context), I do encourage you to see if there is no other way to handle the situation.
+Does it make sense to have so many nested levels of components?
+Can you group properties frequently passed together on the single object, to make it easier to do?

+I think it's OK to use React Context to pass the things like current locale, current user etc. However, it also think it's OK to group those properties on a Context interface and allow it to drill.

 ### Anti-corruption layer

 This is simple: basically, don't throw the data you don't control directly on your UI components, especially when retrieving the data from the schema-less databases (e.g. _DynamoDB_).

 This means: process the data before putting it into the global store, namely:

 - Validate the data.
 All the fields that are mandatory have to be present and in the correct format;
 - Sanitize the data.
 For example, if some of the properties are optional, they might be or not present in the JSON, you could make sure the property is always there, but maybe set to null;
 - Impute the missing values: use app defaults, when applicable;
 - Convert into app internal format (e.g. parse datetime from string to a number);
 - Versioning: convert the records from any version to a recent canonical format.

 ## Pure state update function (aka Reducer)

 Views may interact with the user, and report the events up.
 The exact mechanism is irrelevant (callback props in _React_, _actions_ in _Redux_, _messages_ in _Elm_ etc.).
 You can make events bubble through components or dispatch events from low-level components directly to _update_ function using _dispatch_ function.

 What is important:

 - The event should be self-contained, i.e. carry all the relevant information, such as id of an element selected, text entered etc.;
 - Events flow from the views up;
 - Events should be processed in a single place, usually called _reducer_ or _update_, a pure function that accepts the event/action + current state and returns the new state;
 - All the data dependencies should be handled here (update field `A` when field `B` changes), keeping all your application logic consolidated in a single place.

 Hints:

 - Only update what needs to be updated, to avoid re-rendering (i.e. don't update refs, you can use libraries that provide "lens", like `ramda`, see `R.lensPath`, `R.view` and `R.set`) TODO: example

 ### Business logic

 It might be quite an obvious thing, but don't put the actual business logic literally inside the reducer.
 Have a library of functions that do calculations and call those functions.
 Keep the complexity of a reducer to the minimum (should basically be a large flat `switch`).

 ## Isolated and well controlled side effects